Dental Required Reading

 To apply for federal aid for the next academic year (spring/summer, fall, and winter):

-- Apply for additional loans for fall and winter if you need a Grad PLUS or private loan.
+Apply for additional loans for fall and winter if you need more money to cover your cost.

 If you received aid from other sources, such as departmental awards or private scholarships, educate yourself about the application requirements and deadlines for those programs.
 To find out about reapplying for these programs, contact the organization that awarded the funds to you.